PacificBiosciences/aardvark/docs/merge.md

 * `--output-vcfs <DIR>` - [Output merged VCF files](#output-vcf-folder) and supporting indices

 ## Additional options
+* `--output-summary <TSV>` - Creates a [merge summary file](#merge-summary-file) containing summary metrics on how many variants were in agreement from each source file.
 * `--merge-strategy <STRAT>` - Sets the merge strategy for the variants, which must be one of `exact`, `no_conflict`, `majority`, or `all`.
 See [Methods](./methods.md#merge-strategies) for details on each merge strategy.
 * `--conflict-select <INDEX>` - By default, any conflicting regions are not written to the output VCF and are marked as failed regions.
 This option will enable an input VCF to be selected instead of generating a failed region.
 The expected input is a 0-based index (e.g., "0" selects the first VCF input, "1" the second, etc.).
 * `--threads <THREADS>` - The number of compute threads to use for the comparison step